soulgeo/console-wars/README.md

 ## Installation

-To install and run the application locally, you need to have Go installed (version 1.25.5 or later).
+To install and run the server and/or the client locally, you need to have Go installed (version 1.25.5 or later).

 1.  **Clone the repository:**